 So not only does God know what will happen in the future.
 He knows when it will happen in advance.
 He has foreseen, that is, he sees everything ahead of time.
 Paul wrote, "The Scripture, foreseeing that God would justify the Gentiles by faith, preached the gospel beforehand to Abraham, saying, 'All the nations will be blessed in you'" [Galatians 3:8 NASB].
 Peter said, "Foreseeing this, David spoke of the resurrection of the Messiah, saying, 'He was not abandoned to Hades, nor did his flesh experience corruption'" [Acts 2:31].
 Interestingly, God did not keep this knowledge to himself.
 God tells us what will happen ahead of time.
 "In this way, God fulfilled what he had foretold through all the prophets that his Messiah would suffer" [Acts 3:18 NIV].

-And it's not like God knew things in advance, but he planned in things in advance as well.
+And it's not like God just knew things in advance, but he planned on things in advance as well.
 The word foreordained speaks of events that God determined ahead of time.
 "But with the precious blood of Christ, as of a lamb without blemish and without spot.
 He indeed was foreordained before the foundation of the world, but was manifest in these last times for you" [1 Peter 1:19-20].
 Paul wrote, "Who has saved us and called us to a holy life, not because of anything we have done but because of his own purpose and grace.
 This grace was given us in Christ Jesus before the beginning of time" [2 Timothy 1:9 NIV].

 These biblical words made clear that God knows everything.
 They are foreknowledge, foreseeing, foretelling, and foreordained.
 Foreknowledge means God knows what will happen before it occurs.
 Foreseeing has the idea of God seeing events before they actually take place.
 Foretelling means that God perfectly predicts what will happen before it does happen.
 And the word foreordained means that God has ordained events to occur in the future.
 Because he has foreordained them, they will happen.
 These words confirm the biblical truth that God knows everything: past, present, and future.